 - Fundraising activities

-- Secure project plan, artistic quality, originality and imagination;
+- A secure project plan with artistic quality, originality and imagination

-- The necessary skills and financial control being in place;
+- Necessary skills and financial controls in place

-- Funding from other sources in place or applied for if appropriate.
+- Funding from other sources in place or applied for, where appropriate

 When will I receive the money?